African wild dogs make comeback at Mozambican wildlife park

 Now they have been re-introduced to Gorongosa, carnivores unleashed on plant eaters as part of an intricate conservation project that aims to restore a diverse ecosystem at the southern end of Africa’s Great Rift Valley.

 “We can’t go back to what exactly it was,” said Marc Stalmans, science director at the 4,067-square-kilometer (1,570-square-mile) park.
-“Has the environment changed over the last 50 years in a way that certain previous states can no longer be attained?
-Did animals move across a much larger landscape during certain seasons, and is this no longer possible nowadays with increased human densities and expanded agriculture?”
+“Has the environment changed over the last 50 years in a way that certain previous states can no longer be attained?”

 Anti-poaching efforts have helped populations of sable, hippo, elephant and other species to begin recovering.
 But there is more to it than trying to revive the natural order.